Updated December 19, 2021 with a revision to the LRT due to adding taxa

 While researching fossil parrots,

 in preparation for tomorrow’s post on a giant parrot, I found a paper by Ksepka, Clarke and Grande 2011 describing a Green River “stem parrot.”
-Cyrilavis colburnorum (early Eocene, Figs. 1–3), turns out to be a barbet, very similar to the extant Psilopogon (Fig. 4) and the coeval Septencoracias, all more closely related to toucans and hornbills, than to parrots (Fig. 5), as we learned here.
-Like the two tested barbets, the posterior maxilla extends lateral to and below the jawline and terminates without narrowing to a point or suturing to other bones.
-It just hangs out there (Fig. 4).
-And that’s just the first of many traits (I don’t want to pull a Larry Martin here, especially since he found the generic type).
+Cyrilavis colburnorum (early Eocene, Fig. 1), turns out to be a primitive mouse bird, very similar to the extant Urocolius (Fig. 2) Convergent with two tested barbets, the posterior maxilla extends lateral to and below the jawline and terminates without narrowing to a point or suturing to other bones.

 Originally the skull was crudely traced

-with an outline that failed to identify several bones and misidentified others (Fig. 2).
-Here (Fig. 2) the bones are colored for identification and reconstruction using DGS.
+with an outline that failed to identify several bones and misidentified others.

 The Ksepka team also failed to include